zhaolinlau/UMPSA-Connect/README.md

 ![performance_test.png](public/img/performance_test.png)

 UMPSA Connect scored 98 on [Google PageSpeed Insights](https://pagespeed.web.dev/), with key metrics like a First Contentful Paint of 0.4 seconds, Largest Contentful Paint of 0.8 seconds, and a Cumulative Layout Shift of 0.083.
 For detailed results, view the [Full Analysis Report](https://pagespeed.web.dev/analysis/https-umpsa-connect-vercel-app/33s041z42e?form_factor=desktop).

+## Progressive Web Application Support

+UMPSA Connect is enhanced with Progressive Web App (PWA) capabilities, providing a more reliable and engaging user experience.
+With PWA support, users benefit from features like offline access, faster load times, and the ability to install the app directly on their devices.

+### How to Install

+**Desktop**:

+Visit [UMPSA Connect](https://umpsa-connect.vercel.app/) using a modern browser like Chrome or Edge.
+Click the "Install" button in the address bar to add the app to your desktop.

+**Mobile**:

+Open [UMPSA Connect](https://umpsa-connect.vercel.app/) in your mobile browser.
+Tap the browser menu and select "Add to Home Screen" to install the app.